cgroza/GraffiTE/README.md

 ### Mammalian filters `--mammal`

-In order to account for the particularities of several TE families, we have introduces a `--mammal` flag that will search for specific features associated with mammalian TEs.
+In order to account for the particularities of several TE families, we have introduced a `--mammal` flag that will search for specific features associated with mammalian TEs.
 So far we are accounting for two particular cases: 5' Inversion of L1 elements and VNTR polymorphism between orthologous SVA insertions.
 We will try to add more of these filters, for example to detect solo vs full-length LTR polymorphisms.
 If you would like to see more of these filters, please share your suggestions on the [Issue](https://github.com/cgroza/GraffiTE/issues) page!

 #### L1 5' inversion

-SV detected by GraffiTE and corresponding to non-canonical TPRT (Twin Priming Reverse Transcription), such as Twin Priming (see here and here) may be skipped by the TSD script because it artificially creates 2 hits instead of one for a single TE insert.
+SV detected by GraffiTE and corresponding to non-canonical TPRT (Twin Priming Reverse Transcription), such as Twin Priming (see [here](https://genome.cshlp.org/content/11/12/2059.long) and [here](https://mobilednajournal.biomedcentral.com/articles/10.1186/1759-8753-1-7)) may be skipped by the TSD script because it artificially creates 2 hits instead of one for a single TE insert.

 ![](https://i.imgur.com/YfukCpL.png)